gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

   GoodData.project = project
 {% endhighlight %}

-The project will stay set until you will change it.
-Sometimes you are working with several projects and you would like to be sure you are working on a specific project and not on some that might be set up somewhere up the stream.
-There is a useful method `with_project`.
+The project remains the selected one until you change it.

+If you are working with several projects at the same, you can specify individual commands to apply to a specific project, in case the active project has been specified somewhere further upstream.
+Use the `with_project` method:

 {% highlight ruby %}
   GoodData.with_project(project_id) do